Hartwick's Baccalaureate Celebration

 24 Market St, Oneonta, NY

-Eighteen students were selected by our graduating seniors.
-Those students participated in a written and oral competition leading to the selection of the above four students who will present their speeches at our Baccalaureate Ceremony.
-The student speech voted best of the four finalists at Baccalaureate by the Hartwick College faculty, will be presented with the prestigious Abraham L. Kellogg Oratorical Prize.
-This prize is awarded at the Commencement Ceremony on Saturday.
+Eighteen students were selected by our graduating seniors to participate in the competition.
+Those students participated in a written and oral competition leading to the selection of the above three students who will present their speeches at our Baccalaureate Ceremony.
+The student speech voted best of the three finalists at Baccalaureate by the Hartwick College faculty, will be presented with the prestigious Abraham L. Kellogg Oratorical Prize at the Commencement Ceremony on Saturday.

-Congratulations to this year's faculty speaker selected by the graduating seniors: Dr. Tina Dalrymple.
+Congratulations to this year's faculty speaker selected by the graduating seniors: Associate Professor of Art & Art History Dr. Doug Zullo.